nkinnan/esphome-pace-bms/README.md

 2. Configuration of the UART and the pace_bms component to speak with your battery pack.
 3. Exposing the values / status / configuration that you want accessible via the web_server dashboard, homeassistant, or mqtt.

-I won't go over 1 since that will be specific to your setup.
+I won't go over 1 since that will be specific to your setup, except to say that if you want to use `web_server` then you should probably add `version: 3` and click the dark mode icon whenever you open it up because it is a *significant* improvement over version 2, but not yet set as the default.

 First lets configure the UART and pace_bms component.